Banksy

 You might have found the perfect spot on the wall for that Girl With Balloon or Love Rat but have you considered how the sun hits it, or how seasonal changes will affect the paper?
 Works on paper should be displayed away from sources of light, heat, high and fluctuating humidity.
 Kitchens, bedrooms, bathrooms, pool houses, boats are all best avoided, and would require very specific display solutions.

-UV-filtering glass will cut out the most harmful wavelengths but does not prevent damage brought about by visible light – damage caused by light exposure is ‘cumulative and permanent', they warn, and ‘small measures such as switching of lights and keeping curtains closed when a display area is not in use can make a big difference.
+UV-filtering glass will cut out the most harmful wavelengths but does not prevent damage brought about by visible light – damage caused by light exposure is "cumulative and permanent" and small measures such as switching of lights and keeping curtains closed when a display area is not in use can make a big difference.

 If you're not intending to frame and hang your Banksy straight away, make sure it is protected while in storage.
 Prints should be stored flat, in the dark, and away from potentially acidic or unstable materials, ideally they should be wrapped in acid free glassine or tissue and housed within made to measure folders or boxes made from acid free materials.
-We would strongly recommend checking intended materials with a conservator such as Foley Schalkx Conservation prior to storage.
+We would strongly recommend checking intended materials with a conservator such as Fine Art Restoration Company prior to storage.

-While collectors might be alarmed by signs of damage, it is reassuring to know that, with the help and knowledge of expert conservators such as Roo and Maartje, condition issues can often be improved or stabilised, however, there are no quick fixes or guarantees, the degree of improvement or stabilisation is entirely dependent on the inherent qualities of the individual artwork.
+While collectors might be alarmed by signs of damage, it is reassuring to know that, with the help and knowledge of expert conservators, condition issues can often be improved or stabilised, however, there are no quick fixes or guarantees, the degree of improvement or stabilisation is entirely dependent on the inherent qualities of the individual artwork.